Curtis writes, speaks, and leads workshops about building productive belonging. Here are a few samples.

-Enneagram Coaching Storytelling to Build Belonging Human Systems Dynamics (HSD) Social System Mapping Leadership Coaching & Consulting iCAN Workshops (for Caring Adults) Connect Coalition Development Company or Team Retreats Program Development Empowerment Evaluation Team Building through Storytelling Appreciative Inquiry Facilitation
+Leadership Coaching & Consulting Enneagram Coaching Storytelling to Build Belonging Human Systems Dynamics (HSD) Social System Mapping iCAN Workshops (for Caring Adults) Company or Team Retreats Program Development Empowerment Evaluation Team Building through Storytelling Appreciative Inquiry Facilitation

 |

-I am a Community Psychologist and long-time community builder in Vancouver, WA. where I live by Chicken Creek with my wife of 34 years and our little dog.
-My two grown children and their partners live and work in Seattle.
-I am the founder of Connect ED and relish opportunities to share stories over good food and drink.
+I am now a Community Psychologist in Vancouver, WA. where I live by Chicken Creek with my wife of 35 years.
+My children and their partners live and work in Seattle and San Diego.
+I am the founder of Connect ED and the current guide for Project Cluster Flocks.
 My formal education has so far been undertaken at Multnomah (undergrad) and Concordia (graduate) University.
-My informal and perhaps more valuable education continues to come as a character in the shared story of life as a husband, father, son, brother, uncle, friend, neighbor, and community member.
+My informal education continues to come as a character in the shared story of life with family, friends, neighbors, and colleagues.

 I am a fascinated studier of the human heart, mind, and body; both the individual person and the relational context.
 Our capacity is shared by potential and obstacles.
 I believe that resilient strength and glory are infinitely possible for every human.
 Healthy relational connections are nearly always foundational.